dotnet/corefx/Documentation/project-docs/cross-platform-cryptography.md

  * Windows CNG is used on Windows whenever `new RSACng()` is used.
  * Windows CAPI is used on Windows whenever `new RSACryptoServiceProvider()` is used.
  * The object returned by `RSA.Create()` is internally powered by Windows CNG, but this is an implementation detail subject to change.
- * The `.GetRSAPublicKey()` extension method for X509Certificate2 will currently always return an RSACng instance, but this could change as the platform evolves.
+ * The `GetRSAPublicKey()` extension method for X509Certificate2 will currently always return an RSACng instance, but this could change as the platform evolves.
- * The `.GetRSAPrivateKey()` extension method for X509Certiicate2 will currently prefer an RSACng instance, but if RSACng cannot open the key RSACryptoServiceProvider will be attempted.
+ * The `GetRSAPrivateKey()` extension method for X509Certiicate2 will currently prefer an RSACng instance, but if RSACng cannot open the key RSACryptoServiceProvider will be attempted.
    * In the future other providers could be preferred over RSACng.

 #### Native Interop